Apple Cider Bundt Cake (Easy, Foolproof!)

 Warming Spices – A mix of ground cinnamon, ginger, and cloves enhance the apple cider flavor.
 My go-to cinnamon for baking is Vietnamese cinnamon (strong, rich, and sweet).
 If you’re using a different cinnamon, feel free to bump up the cinnamon in the cake to 1 1/2 or 2 teaspoons.
 For ease, you can also use 2 teaspoons of apple pie spice.

-Applesauce – If you’re using store-bought applesauce, strain off some of the excess moisture through a fine mesh sieve lined with cheesecloth.
+Applesauce – Gives this cake a wonderfully moist, old-fashioned texture.
+If you’re using store-bought applesauce, strain off some of the excess moisture through a fine mesh sieve lined with cheesecloth first.
 Measure out 3/4 cup unsweetened applesauce after straining.

 Bundt Pan – Use a 10-cup bundt pan for this recipe.
 To prevent the cake from sticking, spray the pan generously with nonstick spray or generously butter and flour the pan.